 Skip to main content

-Package Exports Support (Experimental)
+Package Exports Support (New)

 Background

-Introduced in Node.js 12.7.0, Package Exports is a modern approach for npm packages to specify entry points β€” the mapping of package subpaths which can be externally imported and which file(s) they should resolve to.
+Introduced in Node.js 12.7.0, Package Exports is a modern approach for npm packages to specify entry points — the mapping of package subpaths which can be externally imported and which file(s) they should resolve to, via the exports field in package.json files.

 Configuration options